-This Easy Eggless Lemon Curd is pure heaven! it’s amazing on and in everything and if you haven’t had the homemade stuff you’re missing out.
+This Easy Eggless Lemon Curd is pure heaven!
+It’s amazing on and in everything, and if you haven’t had the homemade stuff, you’re missing out.

 Simply sweet lemon sunshine on a spoon!